metafloor/bwip-js/README.md

 }
 ```

-When named encoders are imported, the `bcid` value in the options object is ignored.
+When named encoders are called, the `bcid` value in the options object is ignored.

 <a name="svg-usage"></a>
 ## SVG (All Platforms)